Česká Kubice: Administrative division

+Etymology

+The name Kubice is a diminutive of Kouba, which is the Czech name of the river Chamb and the German town Cham.
+Malá Kouba ('little Kouba') was probably name of a stream that originates here and then flows into the Chamb.
+The attribute Česká means 'Bohemian', which was used to distinguish from Německá ('German') Kubice (today Nová Kubice, a part of Česká Kubice).

 Geography

 Česká Kubice is located about 9 km southwest of Domažlice and 54 km southwest of Plzeň.
 The eastern part of the municipal territory lies in the Cham-Furth Depression, the western part lies in the Upper Palatinate Forest and borders Germany.
-The peak of the highest mountain of the Upper Palatinate Forest, Čerchov at 1042 m above sea level, is situated on the nothwestern municipal border.
+The peak of the highest mountain of the Upper Palatinate Forest, Čerchov at 1042 m above sea level, is situated on the northwestern municipal border.